smol-rs/smol/README.md

 ## Goals

-* Small - Fits into a single source file.
+* Small - Around 1500 lines of code.
 * Fast - On par with async-std and Tokio.
 * Safe - Written in 100% safe Rust.
 * Complete - Fully featured and ready for production.